agerro/agerro/README.md

 Former child, aspiring adult!

-## I'm a Developer, currently working as a DevOps Engineer and Consultant Manager at Knowit!
+## I'm a Developer and Cloud/DevOps enthusiast, currently working as a Business Area Manager for Cloud and DevOps at Software By Quokka!

 - 🔭 I'm currently post as much of my learnings at [indeviduals.com][website]
 - 🌱 I’m currently learning Serverless.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to make music and learn new instruments

 ### Connect with me: